mmahmoudighaznavi/tm-nb-conventions/README.md

 ## Part 1: Exploratory Naive Bayes

-In this section you will build a Naive Bayes classifier on the convention speeches, using the words of the speech text to predict the party (either Republican or Democratic).
-The function that creates your feature dictionary should just use the words present in the text as the keys and the value should be "True".
-I've included some code that would help you limit the number of words you consider in your model, which might improve run-time.

-I've asked you to fill in some observations from the fitted model.
+In this section, you will build a Naïve Bayes classifier on the convention speeches, using the words of the speech text to predict the party (either Republican or Democratic).
+Your starting notebook walks you through the steps of fitting and using a Naïve Bayes model from the NLTK package.
+This repo includes some code that would help you limit the number of words you consider in your model, which might improve run-time.
+We have asked you to fill in some observations from the fitted model.

 ## Part 2: Classifying Tweets